-My 3 day old daughter will only feed for 5 min at a time.
-She is never hungry – it is hard to even get her to do the 5 min!
-Also she won’t cry; she never cries.
+My 3-day-old daughter will only feed for 5 min at a time.
+She is never hungry – it is hard even to get her to do the 5 min!
+Also, she won’t cry; she never cries.

 Is something wrong?